YashhXD/Terminal-Git-Chat/README.md

 ```
 ## Usage
 ### First Time
-When you run the app for the first time, you'll be prompted to enter a display name.
-This name will be shown with your messages.
+When you start the app for the very first time, you'll be prompted to enter your name.
+This name will be displayed before your messages.
 ### Commands
 | Command | Description |
 |---------|-------------|